imvskalhans/imvskalhans/README.md

 I'm a Web Developer and a passionate learner of DSA
 ---------------------------------------------------

-I've been learning to code for almost a year now, so far I have got my hands on DSA, HTML5, CSS and Tailwind CSS, and JavaScript. currently, I'm learning React
+I've been learning to code for almost a year now, so far I have got my hands on DSA, HTML5, CSS, Tailwind CSS and JavaScript. <br />
+Currently I'm learning React and NodeJs.

 * 🌍  I'm based in Lucknow, India
 * 🖥️  See my portfolio at [Leetcode](http://https://leetcode.com/vsk6645/)